volkamerlab/teachopencadd/README.md

 The TeachOpenCADD platform is not a Python programming course from scratch but teaches how to solve tasks in cheminformatics and structural bioinformatics programmatically.
 If you wish to get started first with a Python programming introduction before diving into the TeachOpenCADD material, here are a few great resources to do so:

-- [AI in Medicine course](https://github.com/volkamerlab/ai_in_medicine) by the [Volkamer Lab](https://volkamerlab.org/) and [Ritter Lab](https://psychiatrie-psychotherapie.charite.de/en/research/neuroimaging_and_neurotechnology/machine_learning/) at the Charité: Introduction to Python basics, Jupyter Notebook, and important data science packages such as Pandas, Matplotlib and Scikit-learn.
+- [AI in Medicine course](https://github.com/volkamerlab/ai_in_medicine) by the [Volkamer Lab](https://volkamerlab.org/) and [Ritter Lab](https://psychiatrie-psychotherapie.charite.de/en/research/neuroimaging_and_neurotechnology/machine_learning/) at the Charité: Introduction to Python basics, Jupyter Notebook, and important data science packages such as Pandas, Matplotlib and Scikit-learn
-- [Python for Chemists course](https://github.com/GDChCICTeam/python-for-chemists) by the [GDCh/CIC](https://en.gdch.de/main-navi/network-structures/divisions/computers-in-chemistry.html) team: Crash-course introduction to Python for natural scientists.
+- [Python for Chemists course](https://github.com/GDChCICTeam/python-for-chemists) by the [GDCh/CIC](https://en.gdch.de/main-navi/network-structures/divisions/computers-in-chemistry.html) team: Crash-course introduction to Python for natural scientists
-- [MolSSI Education Resources](http://education.molssi.org/resources.html) by [The Molecular Sciences Software Institute](https://molssi.org/): Collection of tutorials on Python programming basics and data analysis but also more advanced material on software development and computational molecular science.
+- [MolSSI Education Resources](http://education.molssi.org/resources.html) by [The Molecular Sciences Software Institute](https://molssi.org/): Collection of tutorials on Python programming basics and data analysis but also more advanced material on software development and computational molecular science
-- [Core lessons](https://software-carpentry.org/lessons/) by the [Software Carpentry](https://software-carpentry.org/): Introduction to Python, Git, command line interfaces and more.
+- [Core lessons](https://software-carpentry.org/lessons/) by the [Software Carpentry](https://software-carpentry.org/): Introduction to Python, Git, command line interfaces and more

 ### Cheminformatics resources collections